skepsun/GT-Holmes/README.md

 [0, 0, 0.757, 0, ..., 1.0, ..., 0.430, ..., 0.365, ..., 0, 0]
 ```

-> Word2Vec: Word2Vec techniques has been used in this project to measure the cosine distance between arbitrary two words.
+> Word2Vec techniques has been used in this project to measure the cosine distance between arbitrary two words.

+At last, we can concatenate all of the category feature vector into a fixed-length and high-dimensional numerical vector.
+It's a unified data structure for expressing the feature of the narratives.
+The position of every element in the vector stands for a specific word in the corresponding category, and their value stand for the weight or similarity.

+> Experiments: